Sharing is caring!

 Then turn the ornament over and add a bunch of glitter into the ornament.
 You can pour some in from the container or use a funnel.

-Again rotate the ornament around so the glitter covers the entire inside.
+Again rotate the ornament around so the glitter covers the entire inside of the bauble.
 You will see it stick to it.

 Just rotate while slowly turning it to the upside-down direction.
-Then I put my finger over the opening and gently shake the glitter inside towards your finger upside down so it covers the whole top part.
+Then I put my finger over the opening and gently shake the glitter inside towards your finger upside down so it covers the whole top part and the entire ornament.

 I put a piece of wax paper underneath and then dump the extra glitter on it.
 Tap the ornament to get the extra out.

-Then make sure to pick up the paper and use it to pour the glitter back in its container.
+Then make sure to pick up the paper and use it to pour the excess glitter back in the glitter container.
 Never waste glitter!!

 Glitter Ornament DIY Decal Application